The Dive Otter

 Claims to Fame: None that I am aware of other than possibly their online training material.

 Pro: Beautiful online/digital training material.
-Their training costs are often slightly less than PADI.
+Their training costs are often slightly less than PADI due to competition pressure.

 Con: Significantly less training facilities or instructors than PADI.
 There is only one SSI affiliated dive shop in the Chicagoland area.
 Tightly aligned with the Mares equipment brand as they are owned by the same parent company.